Maintaining your screen industry organisation registration

 Keeping your organisation's information up to date on the register and its ongoing responsibilities to the Registrar

 A registered screen industry organisation has obligations in how it is run and maintained.
 Those obligations are defined in 3 different pieces of legislation, the:

 - Employment Relations Act 2000 (if your society is registered as a union), and

 - Keeping society details up to date on the register

 - Requesting the suppression of personal information on the register

 You must send a return to the Registrar of Screen Industry Organisations that confirms your membership numbers as at 1 March each year.

-Complete ‘Form SIO-2 – Annual return’ and send it to us by 1 June each year.
-We’ll send you a reminder the month before your annual return is due to be filed.
+Complete ‘Form SIO-2 – Annual return of members’ and send it to us by 1 June each year.
+We’ll send you a reminder by email in March.

 The information you’ll need to provide

 The return must be signed by an officer of the organisation.
 You will also need to provide the following information, all of which will be published on the register.